These waterfalls in Dripping Springs & beyond will make you want to visit now.

 Dripping Springs Hidden Dripping Spring

 Please note – this beautiful area in Dripping Springs is on private property.
 But I know a way for all to see – don’t bombard her all at once – ha!
-This area is located downtown.
+This area is located downtown and across the street from the visitor’s center.

 Actually, there are two ways.
-The first is to rent a room at the BnB on the property.
-That way, you’ll have free reign over the entire property including the trail that leads to the dripping spring.
-OR ….go across the street to the visiting center and ask Pam if she has time to take you over there.
-Homestead BnB.
+The first is to rent a room at the Homestead BnB on the property.
+That way, you’ll have free reign over the entire property, including the trail that leads to the dripping spring.
+OR ….go to the visitor’s center across the street and ask if someone in the office can take you there.

 Here are other reasons to visit Dripping Springs, TX.